neumb/bookstore/README.md

   - [x] Implement functionality for the table of contents
   - [x] Implement counting of the number of characters in the text of all chapters of a book, update it after adding a new one chapter or updating it
 - Req 2
-  - [ ] Add information about the number of characters in the method for fetching the listing of books
+  - [x] Add information about the number of characters to the paginated books response
-  - [ ] Add the table of contents and text of chapters in the method for fetching a single book
+  - [x] Add the table of contents and text of chapters to the single book response
 - Req 3
   - [x] Write tests for the API methods